Prudential Steamship Corporation

 Prudential Steamship Corporation was a shipping company founded in 1933 in New York City by Stephan Stephanidis.

 Prudential Steamship Corporation operated the Prudential Lines.
 Prudential Lines main routes was from the United States to Mediterranean ports.
 The Prudential Lines was never successful and was always near bankruptcy.
 Prudential Lines was active in supporting the World War II efforts.
-At its peak in the 1960s Prudential Lines owned and operated two tankers, and five cargo ships.
-In 1960 the Prudential Steamship Corporation was sold to Spyros Skouras and his family.
-In 1969 the Prudential Lines merged with Grace Lines, which continued to operate the fleet as the Prudential Grace Line.
+At its peak in the 1960s, Prudential Lines owned and operated two tankers, and five cargo ships.
+In 1960, the Prudential Steamship Corporation was sold to Spyros Skouras and his family.
+In 1969, the Prudential Lines merged with Grace Lines, which continued to operate the fleet as the Prudential Grace Line.

 History

 Stephan Stephanidis was born in Greece and immigrated to America.
-In 1933 he started the Prudential Steamship Corporation with one old cargo ship.
+In 1933, he started the Prudential Steamship Corporation with one old cargo ship.
 Prudential Steamship Corporation operated US charter ships during World War II.
 Prudential Steamship Corporation made a number of management errors starting in the 1950s that kept it near bankruptcy.
 Fellow Greek, Spyros Skouras, loaned Stephanidis money to keep Prudential Steamship Corporation in operations.
 Spyros Skouras was a motion picture and film executive.
 He became the president of the 20th Century-Fox from 1942 to 1962.
-When Stephan Stephanidis died in 1960, Spyros S. Skouras became the owner of Prudential Steamship Corporation due to the large loan he had many to the firm.
-Spyros Solon Skouras son, Spyros S. Skouras, became the head of Prudential Steamship Corporation.
+When Stephan Stephanidis died in 1960, Spyros S. Skouras became the owner of Prudential Steamship Corporation due to the large loan he had made to the firm.
+Spyros Solon Skouras's son, Spyros S. Skouras, became the head of Prudential Steamship Corporation.
 Spyros S. Skouras had founded Admiralty Enterprises, Inc. for ships owned by the family and as the management firm of the Prudential Lines.
-In 1970, Grace Line was sold to the Prudential Lines for $44.5 million, with the merged company renamed Prudential Grace Line.
+In late 1969, Grace Line was sold to the Prudential Lines for $44.5 million, with the merged company renamed Prudential Grace Line.
 Prudential Grace Line was sold to Delta Steamship Lines in 1978.
 Subsequently, Delta Steamship Lines was itself acquired and consolidated by Crowley Maritime in 1982.
 The sale did not end Prudential Steamship Corporation financial and management problems.
-In 1978 Plato A. Skouras took the family company to court, with claims for mismanagement, in Skouras v.
+In 1978, Plato A. Skouras took the family company to court, with claims for mismanagement, in Skouras v.
 Admiralty Enterprises, Inc.

-In 1981 Prudential Lines near bankruptcy, the United States Government gave the firm a 10 year $2.6 million loan.
+In 1981, Prudential Lines was near bankruptcy, and the United States Government gave the firm a 10-year $2.6 million loan.

-In 1981 to raise funds Prudential Lines sold its South American shipping operations, of seven ships, for $75 million to Delta Steamship Lines, Inc. a subsidiary of Holiday Inns, Inc. In 1986 Prudential Lines went into involuntary Chapter 11 bankruptcy by three of its creditors.
+In 1981, to raise funds, Prudential Lines sold its South American shipping operations, of seven ships, for $75 million to Delta Steamship Lines, Inc. a subsidiary of Holiday Inns, Inc. In 1986, Prudential Lines went into involuntary Chapter 11 bankruptcy by three of its creditors.
 Asbestos-related claims also were added to the bankruptcy filing.